-The MRFF Monitoring, evaluation and learning strategy 2020-2021 to 2023-2024 sets out the principles and approach used to monitor and evaluate the MRFF.
+The MRFF Monitoring, Evaluation and Learning Strategy 2020-2021 to 2023-2024 (Evaluation Strategy) sets out the principles and approach used to monitor and evaluate the MRFF.
 It outlines the need for evaluations to be independent and impartial.

-The strategy aims to be transparent in process and outcomes.
+The Evaluation Strategy aims to be transparent in process and outcomes.
 It aims to be agile to the needs of the MRFF, its consumers and stakeholders (such as the health and medical research industry).

 It also aims to establish a learning system to provide information to support continued improvements within the MRFF, such as future design and implementation of MRFF grant opportunities.

-We developed the strategy in consultation with our stakeholders.
-To design the strategy, we used key MRFF legislative and policy documents, including the:
+We developed the Evaluation Strategy in consultation with our stakeholders.
+To design the Evaluation Strategy, we used key MRFF legislative and policy documents, including the: